 Never tell someone what their type is.
 If you disagree with what someone says they are, don’t be rude and tell them they are wrong.
 Gracefully show them where something might fit them better.

--S personalites are more common.
-ISTJ for males is one of the most common.
+- S personalities are more common.
+ISTJ for males is one of the most common personality types overall.

--The least common is INFJ, but you'll find lots of them in the same place -- writing oriented places, churches, coffee shops, etc.
+- The least common is INFJ, but you’ll find lots of them in the same place — writing-oriented hangouts, churches, coffee shops, etc.

--Those who are in the same temperament tend to get along -- NF, NT, SP, SJ -- and those who are opposites tend to not understand each other.
-Whatever is your dominate function will dictate what is your opposite.
+- Those who are in the same temperament tend to get along — NF, NT, SP, SJ — and those who are opposites tend to not understand each other.
+NT will likely find SP confusing and vice versa.

--If you're stuck on one letter of someone's personality, read about those two personalities and that may solve your questions.
+- If you’re stuck on one letter of someone’s personality, read about the two personalities it could be and that may give you an answer.

--Judger are more decisive; you'll annoy them by not coming to resolution.
+- Judgers are more decisive; you’ll annoy them by taking forever to make a choice.

--Intuitves need metaphor and other worldly concepts.
-They're not trying to annoy you... and they can't turn it off.
+- Intuitves need metaphors and otherworldly concepts.
+They’re not trying to annoy you… and they can’t turn it off.

--Introverts do not automatically dislike people -- they just have a smaller diet of being around people.
+- Introverts do not automatically dislike people — they just have a smaller diet for socializing.
 NF introverts are more social than NT introverts.

--The best formula for dating is having someone who has similar functions, but expressed differently.
-An INFJ does well with an ENFP -- INFJ has dominate introverted intuition while the ENFP has dominate extroverted intuition.
+- The best formula for dating is having someone who has similar preferences.
+An INFJ does well with an ENFP.
+Why?
+Because INFJ has dominant introverted intuition while the ENFP has dominant extroverted intuition.

 The difference between an INFJ and an INTJ is that an INFJ's second trait is extroverted feeling.
 INTJ's second trait is extroverted thinking.
 Both are dominated by introverted intuition.
 These two personalities make for good friends and blend together quite well.